 Because they are still learning and not as skilled as other drivers, newly licensed teens benefit from having initial limitations on driving privileges.
 The primary benefit is less risk of crashing.
 This approach has been proven effective by helping teen drivers gain experience in lower-risk driving situations.
 Creating a parent-teen driving contract or parent-teen driving agreement may help a family decide on rules for using the family car.

-Graduated Driver Licensing (GDL) laws can be used as a guide for developing a parent-teen driving contract.
+Graduated Driver Licensing (GDL) laws can be used as a guide for developing a parent-teen driving contract or parent-teen driving agreement.
 Parents and teens need to work together to set clear rules for driving without adult supervision.
 By jointly setting house driving rules, teens are more likely to follow them.

-Here are some examples of parent-teen driving contracts from trusted sources:
+Here are some examples of parent-teen driving contracts and parent-teen driving agreements from trusted sources:

-- The Centers for Disease Control and Prevention Parent/Teen Agreement
+- Centers for Disease Control and Prevention Parent/Teen Agreement

-- The American Academy of Pediatrics (AAP) Parent/Teen Agreement
+- American Academy of Pediatrics (AAP) Parent/Teen Agreement

-Some families may decide not to use a parent-teen driving contract when setting house driving rules.
+Some families may decide not to use a parent-teen driving contract or parent-teen driving agreement when setting house driving rules.
 That’s okay.
 What’s important is restricting driving privileges when teens are newly licensed and making sure that everyone in the family knows how to support them.
 Parents know their teens best.

 Watch this video for tips on how to talk to your teen: